top of page

 Granny flats may:

-• Add value
+• Add value.

-• Create options for family
+• Create options for family.

-• Boost rental income
+• Boost rental income.

-• Help ageing parents stay close
+• Help ageing parents stay close.

-But “no consent” doesn’t mean “no rules”, or “no costs”.
+But “no consent” doesn’t mean “no rules” or “no costs.”

-If you’re thinking about adding a second dwelling, talk early with: ✔︎ A planner ✔︎ A Licensed Building Practitioner ✔︎ Your council (for services + DC fees) ✔︎ Your real estate agent, especially if value uplift or resale is part of the plan
+✔︎ Your real estate agent, especially if value uplift or resale is part of the plan.

 Comments